-You are cordially invited to attend the Annual Meeting of Stockholders of QLogic Corporation, a Delaware corporation, which will be held at QLogic's corporate headquarters, located at 26650 Aliso Viejo Parkway, Aliso Viejo, California 92656, at 10:00 a.m., Pacific Daylight Time, on Thursday, August 25, 2011, to consider and act upon the following matters, all as more fully described in the accompanying Proxy Statement:
+You are cordially invited to attend the Annual Meeting of Stockholders of QLogic Corporation, a Delaware corporation, which will be held at QLogic's corporate headquarters, located at 26650 Aliso Viejo Parkway, Aliso Viejo, California 92656, at 10:00 a.m., Pacific Daylight Time, on Thursday, August 23, 2012, to consider and act upon the following matters, all as more fully described in the accompanying Proxy Statement:

-- 1. To elect eight directors to the Board of Directors to serve until our next Annual Meeting or until their successors have been elected and qualified; - 2.
-To hold an advisory vote on executive compensation; - 3.
-To hold an advisory vote on the frequency of future advisory votes on executive compensation; - 4.
-To ratify the appointment of KPMG LLP as our independent auditors for the fiscal year ending April 1, 2012; and - 5.
-To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.
+1. To elect seven directors to the Board of Directors to serve until our next Annual Meeting or until their successors have been elected and qualified;

+2. An advisory vote to approve executive compensation;

+3. To ratify the appointment of KPMG LLP as our independent registered public accounting firm for the fiscal year ending March 31, 2013; and

+4. To transact such other business as may properly come before the meeting or any postponements or adjournments thereof.

-Stockholders of record of our common stock at the close of business on June 30, 2011, the record date fixed by the Board of Directors, are entitled to notice of, and to vote at, the meeting and at any postponements or adjournments thereof.
+Stockholders of record of our common stock at the close of business on June 28, 2012, the record date fixed by the Board of Directors, are entitled to notice of, and to vote at, the meeting and at any postponements or adjournments thereof.

-Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on August 25, 2011.
-The Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended April 3, 2011 are available electronically at http://ir.qlogic.com.
+Important Notice Regarding the Availability of Proxy Materials for the Stockholder Meeting to Be Held on August 23, 2012.
+The Proxy Statement and our Annual Report on Form 10-K for the fiscal year ended April 1, 2012 are available electronically at http://ir.qlogic.com.